garywige/axicom-scripting-training/Lesson 4/README.md

 $jEnd = $i -eq $end.Octets[0] ? $end.Octets[1] : 254
 ```

 Okay, and now for the entire set of nested loops.
 Please don't stress if this gives you a headache.
 This took a lot of trial and error on my part and it's okay if it doesn't make sense right away.
-But, you should take a look at how these start and end values are used to manipulate the loop because it reveals the usefulness of the class for loop.
+But, you should take a look at how these start and end values are used to manipulate the loop because it reveals the usefulness of the for loop.

 ```
 # generate a test for each IP